Aligning expectations means managing resilience

 - How can companies leverage operational resilience concepts that financial services companies are now adopting with pressure from some regulators to augment supply chain and third-party provider expectations?

 A transferability plan would allow a national retail company that depends on truck deliveries to switch all its freight services to a competing provider if the current carrier’s trucks are grounded for whatever reason.
-The ability to supplement all or some of an organization’s important third- party provider services quickly and when needed, as well as the cost of doing such, should be a part of the overall resilience program.
+The ability to supplement all or some of an organisation’s important third- party provider services quickly and when needed, as well as the cost of doing such, should be a part of the overall resilience programme.

-Concentration risk is one of the major areas related to outsourcing and third-party services delivery that can affect an organization’s resilience.
+Concentration risk is one of the major areas related to outsourcing and third-party services delivery that can affect an organisation’s resilience.
 There are many variations of concentration risk; it can be geographical in nature, driven by third or fourth parties, or reverse-systemic — meaning that a service provider has a handful of key clients whose exit could impact the service provider’s viability, or those clients are all in a single sector of the economy.

 An overreliance on a single critical third-party service provider by multiple firms can create operational failures if the service provider experiences a significant outage or simply decides to exit a critical line of business.
 A company may also have high levels of concentration within third-party service provider arrangements, reducing its ability to exert influence and control over those third parties.
 Additionally, because many third-party service suppliers operate in multiple jurisdictions with varying and inconsistent regulatory standards, resilience requirements may be inadequate in certain locations.

 Technological changes have been one of the biggest drivers of concentration risk and, by extension, operational disruptions.
-At the same time, technology has advanced organizations’ ability to withstand adverse events by, among other things, enabling the decoupling from a desktop, decreasing certain types of concentration risks, and enhancing the storage and availability of data.
-The net effect of both the risk to organizations and their ability to recover cannot be overlooked.
+At the same time, technology has advanced organisations’ ability to withstand adverse events by, among other things, enabling the decoupling from a desktop, decreasing certain types of concentration risks, and enhancing the storage and availability of data.
+The net effect of both the risk to organisations and their ability to recover cannot be overlooked.

 Still, companies undergoing technology transformation have to consider several issues.
 For example, in the cloud computing space, some consumer groups and regulators worry about the limited number of providers supporting critical financial services such as real-time money settlement applications, trade settlement processes and ATM transactions.
 While the major cloud service providers have invested heavily in their infrastructure to increase security, availability and redundancy, the fact that they have significant dependencies raises concerns that their potential failure could threaten not just individual institutions but also the stability of financial markets and economies.